abhishek-goel/recruitment-microservice-task/CodingTask.md

 ## Purpose

 Welcome to *`<Company Name>`*!
 We're glad that you're considering joining our team and would like to get to know you a little better.
-Our aim is to guage your problem solving skills and coding experience.
+Our aim is to gauge your problem solving skills and coding experience.
 We don't believe in having you implement a complex algorithm to solve some tricky academic problem with an interviewer scruitinizing you.
 Instead, we would like you to solve the kind of problems we encounter at *`<Company Name>`* on a daily basis.
 The following coding exercise is designed to do exactly that.

 ## Process